CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 ### Filter Traffic Drops

-You can filter traffic drops to prevent them from being monitored based on the reason for the drop (such as cable or transceiver is unplugged, decapsulation error, or multicast MAC mismatch), severity level (notice, warning, or error), or source and destination IP address.
+You can filter traffic drops to prevent them from being monitored based on the reason for the drop (such as an unplugged cable or transceiver, decapsulation error or multicast MAC mismatch), severity level (notice, warning, or error), or source and destination IP address.

-The following example filters layer 1 packet drops due to cables or transceivers being unplugged, layer 2 packet drops with severity level notice, and dropped packets with the IP address 10.10.10.10.
+The following example filters drops to prevent WJH from monitoring layer 1 packet drops due to unplugged cables or transceivers, layer 2 packet drops with severity level notice, and dropped packets with the IP address 10.10.10.10.

 ```
 cumulus@switch:~$ nv set system wjh channel drop-filter drop-type l1 drop-reason cable/transceiver is unplugged